Povitica is a traditional Eastern European Dessert Bread that is as lovely to look at as it is to eat!

 - Add the egg and vanilla and mix thoroughly.

-- Allow to stand at room temperature until ready to be spread on the dough.
+- Allow standing at room temperature until ready to be spread on the dough.
 If the mixture thickens, add a small amount of warm milk.

 To Roll and Assemble the Dough